Albert de la Fuente

 About this work

-Ludus Serius, a “Serious Game”, brings together a postmodern tapestry of musical styles, from Impressionist colour to jazz-inflected rhythm and echoes of Romantic expressivity, all refracted through a neoclassical lens.
+Ludus Serius, a “Serious Game”, brings together a postmodern patchwork of musical styles, from Impressionist colour to jazz-inflected rhythm and echoes of Romantic expressivity, all refracted through a neoclassical lens.
 The title reflects this multifaceted spirit: Ludus evokes lightness and playfulness, while serius acknowledges the structural rigour below the surface.

 The last movement, Umoresca, is a lively polka.
 A miniature waltz interrupts as a trio section, giving the viola and cello space to wink and tease.
-This final gesture is both farewell and encore, a bow taken with flair and a glint of irony.

 Fourth movement premiere